 The CCRI is involved in a project, FUTGRAZE, which is being led by Bjørn Egil Flo, Senior Scientist in the Norwegian Institute of Bioeconomy Research (NIBIO).
 It is funded by the Norwegian government.

-FUTGRAZE is a 3 year project that will investigate how the local common land associations are adapting to environmental, political and economic changes and why it seems that some are more able to adapt and avoid conflict than others.
+FUTGRAZE is a 3 year project that will investigate how the local common land in Norway associations are adapting to environmental, political and economic changes and why it seems that some are more able to adapt and avoid conflict than others.
+Only 3% of Norway is defined as cultivated agricultural land while 95% of the country is designated as ‘outfield’, part of which is managed as ‘state commons’ and the rest as common grazing land under a variety of ownership regimes.
 The CCRI will be working with the project team and discussing how similar issues are dealt with in England and Wales.
-The plan is for a group of Norwegian researchers and stakeholders to visit the UK in May 2019.
-The key staff within the CCRI will be Chris Short and John Powell, current President of the IASC.
+The key staff within the CCRI will be Chris Short , Chair of the Foundation for Common Land and John Powell, a former President of the IASC.

 Chris Short is currently in Bern, attending a workshop focussing on historical forms of sustainability.
 He will be presenting work from the FUTGRAZE project, which is in conjunction with NIBIO and the Foundation for Common Land.

 Chris Short and John Powell from CCRI visited the Lake District and Yorkshire Dales National Parks last week for a study tour and workshop to explore similarities and differences in upland commons governance and practice between the two countries as part of the ‘FUTGRAZE’ project.
 John has written a short blog about the trip.

 Chris Short was invited to speak at the 20th meeting of the FAO-CIHEAM Mountain Pasture Network